-Drawings submitted indicate that the apartment will only receive natural light from the front window/door.
-There are no windows to the rear of the apartment.
-A new skylight is being proposed above the bedroom but it is not clear how this is achievable when there is an apartment overhead.
-The applicant has submitted a daylight calculation report carried out by Gabor Molnar Engineering which did not include for the proposed roof light.
+Drawings submitted indicate that the apartment will receive natural light from the front window/door.
+A new skylight is being proposed above the bedroom which is to be located within the void of ground and first floor.
+Hemispherical dome flat roof lights are proposed above the bathroom and storage area to the rear and reflective light tunnels through the ceiling void to provide light through the proposed roof light in the void.
+The applicant has submitted a daylight calculation report carried out by Gabor Molnar Engineering to include the effect of the flat roof light and concludes that the bedroom and living would be sufficiently lit.
 It notes that the kitchen area to the rear will require supplementary lighting all year round to achieve 200 Lux light levels.
+However, this part of the unit would not be considered habitable.